Stocks lose ground on Wall Street, extending weekly losses

 Markets in Europe fell and markets in Asia were mostly lower.

-Bond yields gained ground.
-The yield on the 10-year Treasury, which influences mortgage rates, rose to 3.53% from 3.45% late Thursday.
-The yield on the two-year Treasury, which closely tracks expectations for Fed moves, rose to 4.26% from 4.24% late Thursday.
+Bond yields were mixed.
+The yield on the 10-year Treasury, which influences mortgage rates, rose to 3.50% from 3.45% late Thursday.
+The yield on the two-year Treasury, which closely tracks expectations for Fed moves, fell to 4.23% from 4.24% late Thursday.

+The Fed on Wednesday ended its final meeting of the year by raising its short-term interest rate by half a percentage point, its seventh straight increase this year.
+Wall Street had been hoping that the central bank would signal an easing of rate increases heading into 2023, but the Fed instead signaled the opposite.

+The federal funds rate stands at a range of 4.25% to 4.5%, the highest level in 15 years.
+Fed policymakers forecast that the central bank’s rate will reach a range of 5% to 5.25% by the end of 2023.
+Their forecast doesn’t call for a rate cut before 2024.

 ——